How can I protect my Download Folders?

 Deny Access using .htaccess file

 jDownloads recognises that in a Download with a media file if you have not provided a 'preview' then it will show the full media file from the normal download area.
 Importantly, jDownloads does not copy the media file to the preview directory.
-This is to both save space and also allow actual pre-views to be shown as described later.
+This is to both save space and also allows actual pre-views to be shown.

-- in Options -Global tab set 'Send over PHP' to Yes;
+- in - set 'Send Downloads using the PHP Script' to Yes;

-- in Options -Protection tab set 'Protect your Download Directory' to Yes;
+- in - set 'Protect your Download Directory' to Yes;

-- in Options -Protection tab set 'Unprotect Previews Directory?' to Yes.
+- in - set 'Activate Hotlinking Protection' to Yes.

 Do not use the full media file as browsers allow the file being played to be downloaded!